• Skip to primary navigation

 • 2 teaspoons vanilla extract

-• ⅓ cup walnuts or pecans – chopped small
+• ⅓ cup walnuts chopped small

 Whipped Cream Cheese Frosting

-• 8 ounce container of cream cheese, softened at room temperature
+• 8 ounces cream cheese softened at room temperature

-• 2 and ½ cups confectioner’s sugar
+• 2 and ½ cups powdered sugar

 • 1 teaspoon vanilla extract